mhe747/dawnboard/avr/README.md

 ------

-Arduino sketches now can be uploaded using avrdude on the BeagleSDR's AVR through UART8 :
+Since Arduino Bootloader installed in BeagleSDR'AVR, the compiled for M328 Arduino sketches now can be uploaded using avrdude on the BeagleSDR's AVR through UART8 :

 	$ avrdude -V -F -c usbasp -p m328 -P /dev/ttyS8 -b 57600 -U flash:w:Arduino.hex